1938 United States Senate election in Kentucky: WPA involvement and influence on Hatch Act

-Recognizing that the defeat of his hand-picked floor leader would be a repudiation of his agenda, Roosevelt began a tour of the state in Covington on July 8.
-As governor of the state, Chandler was on hand to greet Roosevelt on his arrival in Covington and sat between Roosevelt and Barkley in the back seat of the open-topped vehicle that transported them to Latonia Race Track, the site of Roosevelt's first speech.
-Throughout his tour of the state, Roosevelt endorsed Barkley but remained friendly with Chandler.
-Although clearly campaigning for Barkley, Roosevelt made courteous remarks about Chandler in the spirit of party unity, but in Bowling Green, he chastised Chandler for "dragging federal judgeships into a political campaign".
-After Roosevelt's departure, Chandler played up Roosevelt's complimentary remarks about him but downplayed or ignored critical remarks.
+Recognizing that the defeat of his hand-picked floor leader would be a repudiation of his agenda, Roosevelt began a personal tour of the state in Covington on July 8.
+As governor, Chandler was on hand to greet Roosevelt on his arrival in Covington and sat between Roosevelt and Barkley in the back seat of the open-topped vehicle that transported them to Latonia Race Track, the site of Roosevelt's first speech.
+Throughout his tour of the state, Roosevelt praised Barkley but remained friendly with Chandler.
+Although clearly campaigning for Barkley, Roosevelt made courteous remarks about Chandler in the spirit of party unity, but in Bowling Green, he chastised Chandler for "dragging federal judgeships into a political campaign."
+After Roosevelt's departure, Chandler played up Roosevelt's complimentary remarks about him but downplayed or ignored the critical remarks.

-After the congressional session ended, Barkley made between 8 and 15 speeches each day and traveling, on average, 4500 mi per week.
-This countered Chandler's criticisms of Barkley's age, a charge that was further blunted when the younger Chandler fell ill in July, temporarily halting his campaigning.
-Chandler described his malady as "intestinal poisoning".
-His doctor announced that Chandler, Dan Talbott, and a state police officer had all been sickened after drinking "poisoned water" that had been provided to Chandler for a radio address.
-Chandler insinuated that someone from the Barkley campaign had tried to poison him, but the charge never gained much credence with the press or the electorate.
+After the congressional session ended, Barkley made between 8 and 15 speeches each day and traveled 4500 mi per week.
+This barnstorming tour countered Chandler's criticisms of Barkley's age, a charge that was further blunted when Chandler fell ill in July, temporarily halting his campaign.
+Chandler described his malady as "intestinal poisoning."
+His doctor claimed that Chandler, Talbott, and a state police officer had all been poisoned by water that had been provided to Chandler for a radio address.
+Chandler insinuated that the Barkley campaign was responsible, but the charge never gained credence with the press or the electorate.
 Barkley frequently mocked it on the campaign trail by first accepting a glass of water offered to him and then shuddering and rejecting it.